super-lou/Explore2_toolbox/README.md

 ## Main execution
-In the principal directory of this toolbox you will find the [main.R](https://github.com/super-lou/Ex2D_toolbox/tree/main/main.R) script which is dedicated to fast global execution of the Explore2 diagnostic by using [Ex2D](https://github.com/super-lou/Ex2D) R package.
+In the principal directory of this toolbox you will find the [main.R](https://github.com/super-lou/Ex2D_toolbox/tree/main/main.R) script which is dedicated to fast global execution of the Explore2 diagnostic by using [MKstat](https://github.com/super-lou/MKstat), [ashes](https://github.com/super-lou/ashes) and [dataSheep](https://github.com/super-lou/dataSheep) R package.

 *in construction*